 Labor & Employment Law

-This curricular area comprises three separate domains of law and policy: laws concerning general aspects of the employer-employee relationship (e.g., the common law of employment and employee benefits laws); specific statutory frameworks prohibiting discriminatory treatment (employment discrimination law); and laws relating to labor unions and collective bargaining agreements (labor law).
+Labor and Employment Law (LEL) comprises three domains of law and policy: legal doctrine concerning general aspects of the employer-employee relationship (e.g., employment at will, wrongful termination claims grounded in contract and tort law); specific statutory frameworks regulating the individual employment relationship (e.g., employment discrimination law, occupational safety & health law, workers’ compensation, employee benefits law); and laws relating to labor unions and collective bargaining agreements (labor law).